Spring 2020 ~ In the Dawn of Covid

-Sometimes we are afraid to take on our own uniqueness because we fear aloneness, that being who we truly are will take us away from a place of belonging in our family, work and social circles.
+Sometimes we are afraid to take on our own uniqueness because we fear rejection and aloneness, that being who we truly are will take us away from a place of belonging in our family, work and social circles.
 And yet, so many of us spend our lives yearning to know who we are and what our purpose is for being here.
 Thus we are drawn to self-discovery systems that inspired humans have designed across the eons to help ourselves decode the mysteries and meanings of self on earth and in the cosmos – systems like numerology, astrology, the Tarot, the I Ching, the Enneagram, the Aura-Soma system of self-revelation through color, the Seven Rays of the Ageless Wisdoms, the Human Design System that shows us how to move around in the world with the correct strategy and authority for who we are, and a multitude of other ancient and modern esoteric sciences and mystical traditions.

 And then there is the Angelic Kabbalah, an interactive, self-revelatory, practical-wisdom aspect of the Kabbalah that was hidden for over 500 years since its suppression by the Spanish Inquisition.
 Through a series of uncanny coincidences, this remarkable tradition showed up in my life and has not let me go for over 20 years.
 But it has been especially in the last nearly five years of giving the 72 Angels “voice” through the 360 Daily Wisdoms in the 5-volume Book of Days series that my relationship with them has deepened and reshaped me in ways that have enabled me to receive their deeper mysteries.